-As a web analytics professional, part of your role is to protect the integrity of your data collection technologies in the face of frequent changes to your site—changes likely made by multiple teams including marketing, development, and analytics.
+As a web analytics professional, part of your role is to protect the integrity of your data collection technologies in the face of frequent changes to your site—changes likely made by multiple teams including marketing, development, and digital analytics.

 Change is good, but it can also cause data collection errors.
 The best way to avoid data collection errors and safeguard your implementation is to conduct periodic web analytics audits.